waldemarhorwat/ecma262/README.md

 ## This repo

-This repository contains the source for the current draft of ECMA-262, the ECMAScript® Language Specification.
+This repository is Waldemar's experimental playground.

 This source is processed to obtain a human-readable version, which you can view [here](https://tc39.es/ecma262/).